Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 ASB KiwiSaver fund fees

-ASB’s KiwiSaver schemes come with two types of fees that you should watch out for.
+ASB’s KiwiSaver schemes come with fees that you should watch out for.

 - Annual fund charge.
 ASB’s fund management fee ranges from 0.35% to 1.00% per annum.
 In general, the more complex and risk-on the fund is, the greater the fund management fee.
 The highest fund management fee of 1% per annum applies to the Positive Impact Fund, due to the additional effort required to conduct ESG analysis.